 If you’ve gotten this far in the article you’re probably thinking this is all impossible.
 You’re saying, “I have dozens of accounts and these guys are wanting me to use unique, strong passwords for all of them!
 Impossible!”
 We feel your pain.
 Our company has chosen to use a password manager to take care of all our passwords.
 A password manager works by storing all of your passwords for you in a secure encrypted vault.
 You need only remember one master password and the password manager manages and stores all of the other passwords for you.
 It’s a life saver.
 There are many password managers out there including ones built into some operating systems.
 Do some research and find the one that works best for you.
 A solid password manager not only provides security for all of your passwords but also allows you to have strong and unique passwords for each account you use.
 It takes the headache out of trying to remember dozens of complex passwords.

-Have questions?
 We don’t claim to be security experts by any means, but we have researched and implemented some of the security recommendations in this article in our own company and personal devices.
 We’d be happy to help answer any questions you have or point you to a security professional for more technical issues.
-Contact us today with questions or if you’re looking for quality website and graphics design services.
+Contact us with questions or if you’re looking for quality website and graphics design services.